fionazychung/Coursework_Y2_S1/Tutorial_3.md

     // Public booleans, 1 for the vertical and one for the horizontal position of the block. public bool verticalCount = true;
     public bool horizontalCount = true;

-    // Making the variable public allows it to be seen and edited in the Unity inspector. public int CorrectCounter;

     // Start is called before the first frame update void Start()
     {